UPPMAX/programming_formalisms/docs/project_start/startup.md

 $ git clone git@github.com:<user>/planet-<user>.git
 ```
 !!! tip
-- Using the SSH makes it very straight-forward to upload your local changes back ot GitHub.
+- Using the SSH makes it very straight-forward to upload your local changes back to GitHub.
 Use HTTP if you clone repos that do not belong to you or your group.

 - This creates a directory called ``planet-<user>`` unless it already exists.